Zanarino/tic-tac-toe/README.md

 # Tic-tac-toe

-🧮 Creating an old little game to pratice with python and VS Code 🎲
+🧮 Creating an old little game to pratice Python and VS Code 🎲